 Apple Touch Bar: What can I do with it?

-The Touch Bar is integrated into MacOS Sierra, meaning all native Apple apps, such as Mail, Safari, Photos, iTunes etc, will all work seamlessly with it and allow you to perform a range of tasks.
+The Touch Bar is integrated into MacOS Sierra and later, meaning all native Apple apps, such as Mail, Messages, Safari, Photos, etc, all work seamlessly with it and allow you to perform a range of tasks.

 The Touch Bar includes a dedicated Siri button within it, meaning a quick tap of the signature Siri logo and you can ask your new MacBook Pro whatever you fancy.